-In the autumn of 1921 seven sailing enthusiasts met to form the Hayling Island Sailing Club, of which the first Hon.
-Secretary, Mr R. C. E. McKilliam, was a member, the other six being Mr Simpkins, (the first commodore), Mrs Nixon, Dr Knight, and Messrs Baker, Logan and Dawe.
+In the autumn of 1921 seven sailing enthusiasts met to form the Hayling Island Sailing Club with rules based on those of the East Cowes Club, of which the first Hon.
+Secretary, Mr R. C. E. McKilliam, was a member.
+The other six were Mr J W Simpkins, (the first Commodore), Mrs Nixon, Dr Knight, and Messrs Baker, Logan and Dawe.

 Although recreational sailing was beginning to be enjoyed by many people, any organised activity had come to a halt with the First World War but afterwards small fishing and waterside communities such as Hayling looked for organised events and activities.
 The first clubhouse was originally a fisherman's cottage adjacent to Salterns Quay, and known as Quay Cottage.
-After a short while, the club moved into the premises now occupied by the Mengham Rythe Sailing Club.
+In 1928, the Club moved into specially built premises overlooking the creek on Wall Corner.
+This site is now occupied by Mengeham Rythe Sailing Club.